 \\ Wanguard Sensor can detect which destination is under attack.
-Attackers and attack patterns can be detected only by Wanguard Filter.
+The sources of the attack can be detected only by Wanguard Filter.

 Choosing a Method of DDoS Mitigation

 Wanguard provides a network-level protection against volumetric Denial of Service attacks by using several complementary methods: